NuGet/docs.microsoft.com-nuget/docs/nuget-org/individual-accounts.md

 5. Follow any additional instructions to complete Two-factor authentication.

 > [!Tip]
-> Enabling 2FA for your NuGet.org account does not impact authenitcation settings for other accounts or services that may be linked to the Microsoft account you use to login to NuGet.org.
+> Enabling 2FA for your NuGet.org account does not impact authentication settings for other accounts or services that may be linked to the Microsoft account you use to login to NuGet.org.

 ## Delete a NuGet.org account